Widge-5/Sinden_Lightgun_Autostart/README.md

 - `Reset Unsaved Changes` - Restore these settings to those currently saved.

 Finally, this Autostart also takes into account the unique config required by the Supermodel emulator.
 If the lightgun game being launched is a Supermodel game then it will use the Supermodel-specific lightgun config files which apply a ratio correction to the lightgun tracking.

+## Uninstalling
+If you want to uninstall, from terminal just type `sudo /home/pi/Lightgun/utils/sindenautostart.sh -u`  You will be asked for confirmation then the script will remove the commands it placed in EmulationStation files and then delete itself.
+The `widgeutils.cfg` file won't be deleted because it is a shared cfg with other utilities of mine so might still be needed, but it's harmless if not.